-You can’t just stick live chat on a website and expect magic to happen.
+You can’t just stickchat on a website and expect magic to happen.
 Some people just add it as another support channel, managed by their usual support team...but that’s not the way to do things.

 Live chat is a whole other medium.
 It has its own set of rules and best practices.
 It needs a dedicated strategy to make it succeed.

 We want to help you achieve these kind of results by using and optimising live chat correctly.
-So we’re teaming up with LiveChat to tell you exactly how to optimise for sales enablement.
-This post is part of a series by The Chat Shop and LiveChat on increasing online sales and using live chat as a sales enablement tool.
+So we’re teaming up with LiveChat to tell you exactly how to optimise for conversion.
+This post is part of a series by The Chat Shop and LiveChat on increasing online conversion and using chat as a sales enablement tool.